Culinary Arts A.O.S.

 In addition to textbook expenses, students in the Culinary Arts program are expected to purchase uniforms ($100+) and a knife set ($200+).
 Hats and/or hair nets are required by the New York State Health Code.
 Students will be required to comply with the dress and sanitation requirements of the American Culinary Federation.

 Note: The only jewelry permitted in cooking laboratories are wedding rings.
-No nail polish is allowed.
+No nail polish or fake nails are allowed.
 Full uniform attire is required for any food preparation activity in all labs at all times.
-Specific details regarding the Policies for Food Laboratories are available from the School of Hotel, Culinary Arts and Tourism.
+See the complete Policies for Food Laboratories.

 Each Culinary Arts A.O.S. major must satisfy a work experience requirement of 600 hours or its equivalent in the hospitality industry.
 Details may be obtained from the Dean of the School of Hotel, Culinary Arts and Tourism.